PedroPazosCurra/PedroPazosCurra/README.md

 - 🌱 I’m currently learning **Data Analisys & Large Language Models**

-- 👨‍💻 All of my projects are available [(...I've got no portfolio yet, working on it!)]((...I've got no portfolio yet, working on it!))
+- 👨‍💻 All of my projects are available...nowhere....I've got no portfolio yet, working on it!

 - 📫 How to reach me **pedropazos11@gmail.com**